Trisha Paytas

+Trisha Paytas (/ˈpeɪtəs/; born May 8, 1988) is an American media personality, actress, singer, and YouTuber.
+She is known for her multifaceted career on YouTube, where her content has spanned numerous genres, including lifestyle vlogs, music videos, and mukbangs.

+As a podcaster, Paytas co-hosted the popular but short-lived podcast Frenemies (2020–2021) with Ethan Klein and later launched her own show, Just Trish (2023–present).
+Additionally, she has independently released several albums and singles and appeared in various television shows, films, and music videos.

+Paytas's career has been marked by numerous public controversies and online feuds.
+Media outlets have often described her as a polarizing and controversial figure who has maintained public relevance through her provocative online presence and statements.

 Early life

-Paytas was born on May 8, 1988, in Riverside, California before moving to Illinois.
-She has two siblings; an older brother and a younger, maternal half-sister.
-At 15, Paytas moved from Illinois back to California and was enrolled in a Catholic online school program.
-She returned to Illinois to live with her mother at age 16, attending high school in Pecatonica, Illinois.
+Paytas was born on May 8, 1988, to parents Frank and Lenna Paytas in Riverside, California, before moving to Freeport, Illinois, at age 3 after her parents divorced.
+She has two siblings: an older brother and a younger maternal half-sister.
+At age 15, Paytas moved back to California to live with her father and was enrolled in a Catholic online school program.
+At the age of 16, Paytas returned to Illinois to live with her mother and attend high school in Pecatonica, Illinois.

 Career

 2006–2012: Beginnings on YouTube

 After moving to Los Angeles to pursue acting, Paytas began doing professional lingerie modeling and worked as a stripper and an escort to support herself.
-She was featured on various television shows, attempting and failing to break the fastest-talker record on Guinness World Records Unleashed, and appearing on The Greg Behrendt Show and in Who Wants to Be a Superhero?.
+She was featured on various television shows, attempting and failing to break the fastest-talker record on Guinness World Records Unleashed with 710 words in 54 seconds, and appearing on The Greg Behrendt Show, The Ellen DeGeneres Show, and Who Wants to Be a Superhero?.

 Paytas registered her YouTube channel in 2007.
 It was originally dedicated to movie director Quentin Tarantino, whom Paytas idolized, but soon after being created, Paytas began to focus on other types of videos.
 On the channel, Paytas primarily gives fashion, beauty, and relationship advice.

 In 2010, Paytas appeared in an episode of My Strange Addiction as a self-admitted tanning addict, despite being aware of the high chances of developing skin cancer, among others.
 Paytas appeared in several music videos by various artists including Eminem, Amy Winehouse, and The All-American Rejects.